-6 Types of enforceable order
+Types of enforceable order

-Which remedies ordered by a foreign court are enforceable in your jurisdiction?
+6 Which remedies ordered by a foreign court are enforceable in your jurisdiction?

 Remedies granted by courts of non-reciprocating territories are not directly enforceable in India and for that purpose a new civil suit has to be filed.
-Remedies awarded by superior courts of reciprocating territories, however, are enforceable under section 44A of the Code, provided such decrees are money decrees (not including taxes or other charges of a similar nature, in a fine or other penalty or a sum payable under an arbitral proceeding).
+Remedies awarded by superior courts of reciprocating territories, however, are enforceable under section 44A of the Code, provided that such decrees are money decrees (not including taxes or other charges of a similar nature fines or other penalties, or sums payable further to an arbitral proceeding).

-Furthermore, judgments granting injunction (mandatory or prohibitory) and judgments passed in default (ie, ex parte foreign judgments) that are final and conclusive in nature, are executable in India.
+Furthermore, judgments granting injunction (mandatory or prohibitory) and judgments passed in default (ie, ex parte foreign judgments) that are final and conclusive in nature are executable in India.

-7 Competent courts
+Competent courts